JFSNEPA Receives Grant from Robert H. Spitz Foundation

 By Arthur Levandoski August 16, 2024

-Jewish Family Service of Northeastern Pennsylvania was one of the recipients of the 2024 Spring Community Needs Grant from the […] The post JFSNEPA Receives a Community Needs Grant from Scranton Area Community Foundation. appeared first on JFS NEPA.
+Jewish Family Service of Northeastern Pennsylvania was one of the recipients of the 2024 Spring Community Needs Grant from the Scranton Area Community Foundation.
+The grant in the amount of $2,500 will assist with General Operating Support for JFS programs and services.

-By Arthur Levandoski April 3, 2024
+By Arthur Levandoski May 13, 2020